Tizen-Core Command Line Interface Commands

 Sub-commands:

-Sets a new user certificate for a project.
-Options are:
+set [options] Sets a new user certificate for a project.

-Displays the trust anchor configuration for a project.
-Options are:
+info Displays the trust anchor configuration for a project.

 Examples: